Kyllingene/sarge/README.md

 ## Custom Types

-Using the `ArgumentType` macro, you can implement your own types.
+Using the `ArgumentType` trait, you can implement your own types.
 Here's an example (taken from `src/test/custom_type.rs`):

 ```rust